 This release includes a number of fixes and usage improvements, including changes to support new versions of three batch systems: HTCondor, Univa Grid Engine, and Torque.

-The APEL project uses a development process based around GitHub which includes a semi-automatic testing procedure used to assess the quality of software releases.
+The APEL project uses a development process based around GitHub, which includes a semi-automatic testing procedure used to assess the quality of software releases.
 This release passed all the relevant tests.

 The next few features that are planned to be added to the software include a parser for ARC accounting records, a new schema for cloud accounting, and support for long running cloud VMs.